anikomaraz/stock_prediction_2containers/r_docker/blogpost/dockerize.md

 #
 # III.
 Let's move to the cloud
 Well, the backends in separate images.
-We have to start with the R image, as we need its GCP url to use in the Python code / image.
+We'll start with R.

 ## 1. The R image

-Let's first build the r-based docker image.
-For this I found the [statworx guide](https://www.statworx.com/en/content-hub/blog/running-your-r-script-in-docker/) particularly helpful.
-Basically the task is to pull the rocker/r-base image and to build our environment on top.
-I suggest creating a separate folder with all the necessary R files inside, plus the docker file.
-The content of which is:
+Here I found the [statworx guide](https://www.statworx.com/en/content-hub/blog/running-your-r-script-in-docker/) particularly helpful.
+First you have to pull an R base image (i.e. rocker/r-base) and to build our environment on top.
+For some reason the installation of plumber failed on my end due to lacking system dependencies that I could not resolve.
+So I pulled instead the rstudio/plumber which cut the Gordian Knot.

-First pull a base image that already contains plumber.
-I did this because the installation of plumber failed on my side due to system dependencies, that I could not resolve, so this is my quick-and-dirty solution.
-You can also try building on top of the base image, maybe you'll get lucky.
 So either: `docker pull rstudio/plumber` or `docker pull rocker/r-base:latest`.

+I suggest creating a separate folder with all the necessary R files inside.
+Add the Dockerfile, which should contain the following:

 ```
 # FROM rocker/r-base:latest